MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ---
-title: Use the App Center CLI to release CodePush updates
+title: Releasing CodePush updates using the App Center CLI
 description: "How to use and set up the App Center CLI to release CodePush updates"
 keywords: distribution
 author: Zakeelm
 ms.author: zakeelm
-ms.date: 11/15/2017
+ms.date: 10/11/2018
 ms.topic: article
 ms.assetid: 25A63776-28D6-4993-A597-C05443F7129F
 ms.service: vs-appcenter
 ms.custom: distribute
 ---

-# Management CLI
+# Releasing CodePush updates using the App Center CLI

 ## Installation